‘Grey’s Anatomy’ Tackles Voter Responsibility in Last Episode Before 2024 Election

 Niko Terho, Harry Shum Jr., Alexis Floyd and Adelaide Kane in “Grey’s Anatomy.”
 (Disney/Anne Marie Fox)

-The janitor was diagnosed with an infection that is making him feel terrible pain, which the doctors identify as a symptom of sickle-cell anemia.
-He complained how insurance would pay to cover his hip replacement but not for the experimental procedure that could heal him.
-Blue made an impassioned speech about how much the system “sucks.”
+The janitor was diagnosed with an infection that made him feel terrible pain, which the doctors identified as a symptom of sickle-cell anemia.
+He complained how insurance would pay to cover his hip replacement, but not for the experimental procedure that could heal him.
+Blue then made an impassioned speech about how much the system “sucks.”

 Determined to help the patient, Blue and Simone helped convince some hospital partners to finance the experimental procedure.
 But even then, the janitor had to refuse the opportunity because the treatment would take eight months to a year and he couldn’t leave his special needs son without care for that long.

-Feeling defeated, Blue said simply told Simone that “the system still sucks.”
+Feeling defeated, Blue simply told Simone that “the system still sucks.”

 “Yeah, if only there was something we could do about it,” Simone responded, in another subtle dig at Blue’s inaction.